Background

 Earnings Overreaction

 Despite robust fundamentals, including 13% revenue growth and 34% EPS growth year over year, Sprouts stock fell 25% following cautious same-store sales guidance for Q4 2025.
-This appears to be an overreaction to a short-term slowdown, given an expectation of continued double-digit annual revenue growth around 10–13%.
+Management guided for same-store sales growth in the low single digits, a deceleration from the mid-single-digit pace earlier in the year.
+The market punished the stock as if growth were evaporating entirely.
+In reality, same-store sales were still positive, and revenue growth remained in the double digits.
+This appears to be a classic overreaction to a short-term slowdown in an otherwise strong growth story, with continued double-digit annual revenue growth expected around 10 to 11%.

 Sprouts Forecasted Revenue Growth